8 Key Strategies for Omnichannel Marketing

 1. Leveraging the Right Technology

 Luckily, we’re living in the Technology Age.
-Brands today have multiple technological tools at their disposal such as live chat software, mobile apps, personalized websites, video and voice calls, chatbots, emails, text, among other things to build customer lists, engage in follow-ups, promote offers, address customer queries, re-target users by way of abandoned cart reminders, order updates, etc.
+Brands today have multiple technological tools at their disposal, such as live chat software, mobile apps, omnichannel personalization, personalized websites, video and voice calls, chatbots, emails, and texts, to build customer lists, engage in follow-ups, promote offers, address customer queries, and re-target users by way of abandoned cart reminders, order updates, etc.

 2. Diving into Customer Segmentation: The First Step